collapsed-stacks/startups/questions/8944/how-to-determine-future-market-size.md

 - tagged: `marketing`, `growth`, `market-research`, `target-market`, `market-size`
 - score: 6

-<p>I am wondering is it is possible to determine (predict) the size of a market in the future?</p>
+I am wondering is it is possible to determine (predict) the size of a market in the future?

-<p>I have calculated the current market size of my app idea, but I wish to predict the size of the market in the near future to ensure the survival of my application.</p>
+I have calculated the current market size of my app idea, but I wish to predict the size of the market in the near future to ensure the survival of my application.

-<p>I understand market growth is a metric that can predict which direction a market is going towards, but I want to estimate the <code>total volume</code> of the market in the near future.
-Is it possible?</p>
+I understand market growth is a metric that can predict which direction a market is going towards, but I want to estimate the `total volume` of the market in the near future.
+Is it possible?

 ## Answer 9003